Myphz/sortvisualizer/README.md

 - Bogo Sort

 ## Custom Sort
-It's also possible to design and visualize *your own sorting algorithm*, using the using the [documented APIs](https://www.sortvisualizer.com/docs).
+It's also possible to design and visualize *your own sorting algorithm*, using the [documented APIs](https://www.sortvisualizer.com/docs).
 Have fun messing around and trying new stuff!

 ## Notes
 This website has been made using purely vanilla JS, HTML, CSS and Flask.